wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

     ]
 ```

-This indicates that a mappinng error has occurred.
+This indicates that a mapping error has occurred.
 The reason for the mapping error is because in the input event, the attribute `name` is incorrectly replaced with `foo`.
 Therefore, error cause is displayed as  `"No results for path: $['name']"`.

 ### Step 6: Manage the error in the Error Store Explorer